 Whether you are looking for a backup camera, lane change assist technology or heated seats, these can all be found.
 Even a used car can offer you some newer technology if you drive something that’s ancient.

 1. Mechanical Complexity

-The transmission isn’t as simple a system as some others on the vehicle.
+The transmission isn’t as simple as some others on the vehicle.
 There are a lot of mechanical parts working together to keep the transmission running.